james-cranley/mail2do/README.md

 # ✅mail2do

 **✅mail2do** is an automated pipeline that converts actionable emails into Notion database tasks using IMAP, OpenAI, and the Notion API.
 At present mail2do identifies a single task per email.

-In guture it would be nice to let the LLM judge whether to make multiple jobs per email.
+NB use the `multi-task` branch where the LLM can extract multiple tasks per email.

 ---